 Investment in our people and services

-We are investing £1.3 million in additional to provide a safer and greater consistency of care.
+We continue to invest in our staff and the services we offer to provide a safer and greater consistency of care.

 Don’t just take our word for it……